TrentBest/FSM_API_Unity/Assets/TheSingularityWorkshop/FSM_API/Documentation/UserGuide/00_Introduction.md

     collaborate and maintain codebases with less friction.

     Testability:
-    FSM_API’s clean separation of logic and context makes it easy to write reliable, automated tests for your state machines.
+    FSM_APIâ€™s clean separation of logic and context makes it easy to write reliable, automated tests for your state machines.

 How We Are Structured: Your Main Tools